-The fund generally seeks to invest in direct holdings and at least 67% of its investments are intended to be corporate, agency and supranational bonds aligned with the E/S characteristics (#1) promoted by the fund.
+The fund generally seeks to invest in direct holdings and a minimum of 67% of its investments will be corporate, agency and supranational bonds aligned with the E/S characteristics (#1) promoted by the fund.
 The fund does not intend to achieve a minimum proportion of sustainable investments.
 Potential remaining investments are included under Other (#2) and further outlined below.